RML 16 cm No. 3: Developing the RML 16 cm No. 3

-The inspiration for the 16 cm RML No.3 probably came from the massive amounts of old 30-pounder guns that the French navy converted.
+The inspiration for the 16 cm RML No.3 probably came from the massive numbers of old 30-pounder guns that the French navy converted.
 In 1861 the Dutch navy had 38 old unfit bronze 60-pounder carronades lying around somewhere.
 As an experiment one of these was filled up, and then rebored to the smaller caliber of 16 cm (i.e. 30-pounder caliber) and rifled.
 In the process, the inside of the tube was lengthened by 10 cm.
 Production of the RML 16 cm No. 3 took place in The Hague.

 If the experiment succeeded all 38 carronades would be converted.
 In November 1861 the experiments were concluded to satisfaction, and 6 more carronades were in the process of being converted.
 By 1 August 1862 the army had rifled 12 carronades for the navy.
 This is in line with the October 1862 message that as regards modern artillery, the navy had only some old carronades which had been transformed into rifled guns.
 Of these, only Djambi and Zoutman had 4 guns each.
 By September 1863 all 38 carronades had been converted to RML 16 cm No. 3, and a new model 16 cm 100-pounder (the RML 16 cm No. 1) was under development.